 b.
-Timing of Offers and Decisions During Fall Recruitment Season
+Part V. General Standards for the Timing of Offers and Decisions during Fall Recruitment

-NALP member schools and employers should comply with the timing standards set forth in Part V of NALP Principles and Standards.
-For quick reference, consult the Summary Chart on NALP's website, http://www.nalp.org/content/index.php?pid=28.
+NALP member schools and their students, along with NALP employers, should comply with the timing standards set forth in Part V of NALP Principles and Standards.